petersaunders/MLforDA/KMeansClustering/kmeans.md

 ![Table of cluster means and standard deviation](images/clustertbs.png)

-The values in the table show that the clusters are only marginally distinct - the separation of the means is in general only marginally bigger than the combined standard deviations in each dimension.
+The values in the table show that the clusters are only marginally distinct - the separation of the means is in general only marginally, if at all, larger than the combined standard deviations in each dimension.

 The canonical discriminant plot shows the two clusters: